Make America Great Again: "Make America White Again"

-Since 2016, the phrase "Make America White Again" was used by hate groups and politicians who align themselves with Trump.
-Australian political commentator and former Liberal Party leader John Hewson also used the slogan in reference to his belief that recent global movements against traditional politics and politicians are based on racism and prejudice.
-He comments: "There should be little doubt about U.S. president Donald Trump's views on race, despite his occasional 'denials', assertions of 'fake news', and/or his semantic distinctions.
+Australian political commentator and former Liberal Party leader John Hewson used the satirical slogan "Make America White Again" in reference to his belief that recent global movements against traditional politics and politicians are based on racism and prejudice.
+He wrote: "There should be little doubt about U.S. president Donald Trump's views on race, despite his occasional 'denials', assertions of 'fake news', and/or his semantic distinctions.
 His election campaign theme was effectively a promise to 'Make America Great Again; America First and Only' and—nod, nod, wink, wink—to Make America White Again."
-Neo-Nazi James Mason expressed that the election of Trump gave him hope, commenting that "in order to Make America Great Again, you have to make it white again".
+In a bid for attention, a few fringe racist political activists have associated "Make America Great Again" with a return to whiteness.

 In popular culture

-"Make America Great Again" has frequently been parodied in advertising, the media, and other outlets of popular culture, with varying levels of comparison to Trump from none at all to a rebuke of the former president and his ideology.

 In advertising

 The slogan was parodied by Dunk-a-roos as "Make America Dunk Again", and also in the film Sharknado 5: Global Swarmings tagline of "Make America Bait Again."